-We invite you to join NSGC in celebrating the second annual Genetic Counselor Awareness Day, which will take place on November 8, 2018!
+Thank you for celebrating the second annual Genetic Counselor Awareness Day on November 8, 2018!
+We look forward to celebrating again next year!

 Genetic Counselor Awareness Day is dedicated to empowering genetic counselors to help raise awareness and interest about genetic counselors in your communities and institutions, and to help consumers understand the important and supportive role genetic counselors can play in their healthcare.